 It has been over a year since COVID-19 first showed its lethal teeth to the humankind.
 Here are some top tips to help you navigate through the pandemic.

 Although the worst part seems to be behind us and people have in general felt more optimistic, the pandemic is still not yet over.
 Navigating through this unfamiliar territory is daunting.
-Below are some tips that I have used in my own life to help me feel better during COVID-19.
+Below are 11 tips that I have used in my own life to help me feel better during COVID-19.

 1. Apply for government assistance programs.